-The price at which the fleet management business has been valued has been agreed on numerous occasions with prospective buyers and is higher than the value recorded on our books.
+The Board has continued to focus upon achieving and accepting the best possible transaction for our Fleet business and IPR.
+Considerable progress has been registered with the signing of the MOU with a potential partner.
 There is always inherent uncertainty as to whether a sale will actually materialise as we work on a deal that will maximise shareholder value.